 We will do this by using SSH on the Synology NAS to install Rclone.
 We will then configure our Synology NAS to run a Cron job (or a task using a user-defined script).

 The 3-2-1 backup rule is a revered and time-honored backup strategy.
 It states that you must at all times have three copies of your data (including prod).
-You must use at least two different media types, such as SSD and S3.
+In addition, you must use at least two different media types, such as SSD and S3.
 And, you must keep one copy of your data offsite.

 As such, depending on your need, you can use Rclone to backup data from a variety of data sources and store the data on your local Synology NAS.

 For example -